MicrosoftDocs/azure-dev-docs/java/migrate-tomcat-to-tomcat-app-service.md

 ## Post-migration steps

-Now that you have the application migrated to Azure App Service you should verify that it works as you expect.
+Now that you have your application migrated to Azure App Service you should verify that it works as you expect.
 Once you've done that we have some recommendations for you that can make your application more Cloud native.

 ### Recommendations